How have we gotten into this mess? And how can we get out? (Practical social epistemology in a time of epistemic crises)

 Another challenge: Reification

 Part of the challenge is that the more reliable a map is, the easier it becomes to mistake it for the territory itself.
-Imagine that you came to a river and couldn’t see a bridge, but trusted the map.
-As you slowly made your way over the creaking, invisible bridge, gazing from your window in wonder, you learned a valuable lesson about trusting the map over your own intuitions.
+Imagine that you come to a river and can’t see a bridge, but you trust a map that tells you there is one there.
+As you slowly make your way over the creaking, invisible bridge, gazing from your window in wonder, you learn a valuable lesson about trusting the map over your own intuitions.
 The map is never the territory, but the better the map the more worthy it is of our trust.
 And the easier it becomes to mistake it for the territory.
 As fantastical as it sounds, this is very much the situation in which we find ourselves whenever science produces powerfully counter-intuitive answers that are nonetheless more reliable than our natural perceptions and intuitions.
 And to be sure, a great deal of the science that we now have is extremely powerful and reliable, and also deeply counter-intuitive!
 Those who embrace it are often rational and warranted in their embrace.
 They are also in the unnerving and sometimes treacherous situation of trusting a map more than their own immediate experience of the world.
 Among other issues, reification makes it easy to misunderstand how very easy and natural and intuitive it feels for many people to trust their own lying eyes, even when their eyes are actually lying to them.

 And here in the contrast between our maps and our lying eyes we can begin to really appreciate that even our perception processes are the product of modelling that we don’t yet fully understand.
 Our perceptions present the world to us in a way that is simplified and made coherent in useful ways, but ways that aren’t entirely reflective of reality.
 Color perception offers us a beautiful illustration of the issue.
 When we want to point to a basic and reliable fact about the world, “My dress is blue and black” seems like a good place to start.